cdubwisdom/pytest_framework_template/README.md

 ```

 ## Debugging Tests
-### To assist in debugging tests it is recommended to disable headless mode so you can watch the code control the browser
+### To assist in debugging tests it is recommended to disable headless mode, so you can watch the code control the browser
 ### In conftest.py comment out ```opts.headless = True```

 ## Further Reading